 According to international human rights law, all peoples have “permanent sovereignty over their natural wealth and resources.”
 This principle was codified in the 1966 International Covenant of Civil and Political Rights (ICCPR) and International Covenant on Economic Social and Cultural Rights (ICESCR), both declare that “all peoples have the right of self-determination,” and that this includes the right “to freely dispose of their natural wealth and resources.”

-The case of an occupation is governed by the Hague Regulations of 1907 and the Fourth Geneva Convention of 1949.
+The case of military occupations is governed by the Hague Regulations of 1907 and the Fourth Geneva Convention of 1949.
 While they allow the occupying power to use the natural resources of the occupied territory, they impose strict conditions.
-Specifically, it is generally illegal for an occupying power to exploit the natural resources of an occupied people for its own domestic purposes.
+Specifically, it is generally illegal for an occupying power to exploit the natural resources of occupied people for its own domestic purposes.
 Also, the occupier “must safeguard the capital of these properties,” and therefore must not deplete or alter them in a way that would prevent their future use.
-It is illegal to use resource found on privately owned land, unless it is strictly necessary for legitimate security needs.
-In addition, pillage by occupying forces is strictly forbidden under all circumstances, and is considered a war crime.
+Private property may not be confiscated unless there is an imperative military necessity.
+In addition, pillage by occupying forces is strictly forbidden under all circumstances and is considered a war crime.

 With specific regard to the Israeli occupation, the UN General Assembly resolved as early as 1973 that all the measures Israel undertook “to exploit the human and natural resources of the occupied Arab territories” it had occupied since 1967 are illegal.
-This principle was reaffirmed multiple times, most recently in a 2012 resolution.
+This principle was reaffirmed multiple times.
 In 2016, UN Human Rights Council Resolution 31/36 called on companies “to avoid contributing to the establishment or maintenance of Israeli settlements or the exploitation of natural resources of the Occupied Palestinian Territory.”
-In the same resolution, the Human Rights Council requested the UN High Commissioner for Human Rights to produce a database of all companies involved in such activities.
-In 2018, the High Commissioner reported to have identified 206 such companies.

 Related databases and resources